Esri/geodev-hackerlabs/README.md

 # geodev-hackerlabs

-> A place to learn how to build geo apps with the ArcGIS Platform.
+A place to learn how to build geo apps with ArcGIS.

 ## Welcome